Brooks International Fellowship Programme with Tate

 Working in Tate Britain, Allison Thompson (Barbados) provided expertise and research towards the work of West Indian diaspora artists in the UK during the mid twentieth century.
 Allison convened a panel discussion with artists Sonia Boyce, Harold Offeh and Sheena Rose on the topic of self-representation.

-Rabbya Naseer (Pakistan) will be hosted by the Tate Research Centre: Asia in order to focus on a research project on live and performance art practices in South Asia (Bangladesh, India, Pakistan or Sri Lanka) and their development historically to the present day.
+Rabbya Naseer (Pakistan) was be hosted by the Tate Research Centre: Asia in order to focus on a research project on live and performance art practices in South Asia (Bangladesh, India, Pakistan or Sri Lanka) and their development historically to the present day.